-- Before you begin: -
+Before you begin:

 - Obtain the following: - A 19-mm (3/4 in.)
-U-bolt and threaded nuts that fit the U-bolt - A security cable - A lock, such as a combination lock or padlock - An appropriately sized or adjustable wrench - A small, flat-blade screwdriver - Turn off the computer and all other connected devices. - Disconnect all external cables and power cords and remove the computer cover (see "Removing the cover" on page 63).
+U-bolt and threaded nuts that fit the U-bolt - A security cable - A lock, such as a combination lock or padlock - An appropriately sized or adjustable wrench - A small, flat-blade screwdriver - Turn off the computer and all other connected devices. - Disconnect all external cables and power cords and remove the computer cover (see "Removing the cover and front bezel" on page 57).